-There are two types of UV rays which cause damage to the skin: UVA rays and UVB rays.
-UVA rays penetrate to the deeper layers of skin, causing premature ageing and wrinkles while UVB rays cause sunburn and darkening of the upper layers of the skin.
+There are two types of UV rays that damage to the skin, UVA rays and UVB rays.
+UVA rays penetrate to the deeper layers of skin, causing premature ageing and wrinkles.
+While UVB rays cause sunburn and darkening of the upper layers of the skin.

 Because the SPF number does not account for UVA rays which penetrate deeper into the skin, it is important to use a broad spectrum sunscreen which protects you from both UVA and UVB rays.

 Now we know why we need to use sunscreen let’s talk about the types of sunscreens available.